JetBrains/mps-coderules/docs/content/example-typechecking.md

   Long : Number : Serializable : Object
 ```

 Suppose we need to decide if `Long <: Serializable`, that is if `Long` is a subtype of `Serializable`.
 The shortest path between those consists of three nodes : `[Long, Number, Serializable]`.
-Constraint `dpromote()` is activated with this list as the  3rd parameter, and it requires two steps of inductive production and one step of reflexive to solve this relation.
+Constraint `dpromote()` is activated with this list as the  3rd parameter, and it requires two steps of inductive production and one step of reflexive production to solve this relation.